More Olympians are set to compete in the Seine River. Here's the latest on water quality concerns

 Bacteria levels in the river fluctuate constantly, and daily water samples are tested so organizers can assess the risk and determine whether swims in the long-polluted Paris waterway should go forward.

-Triathletes raced in the river Wednesday, and testing will determine whether upcoming competitions will happen as planned, including the triathlon mixed relay Monday and the marathon swimming races scheduled for Thursday and Friday.
+Triathletes raced in the river Wednesday, and organizers said Sunday night that Monday’s triathlon mixed relay event would be held as planned with the swimming portion in the Seine.
+Testing will continue ahead of the marathon swimming races scheduled for Thursday and Friday.

 Here are some things to know about water quality testing in the Seine: